Wil Traval

 William Traval is an Australian actor, known for his work as Dr. Jack Quade on the Australian hospital drama All Saints (2004–2008), and as Will Simpson on the Netflix superhero drama series Jessica Jones (2015–2018).

 Early life

 Traval was born on a strawberry farm near Colac in Victoria, Australia, and is of part Russian descent.
 He graduated from high school at the age of 16.
 His passion for acting began in high school when he and his friends spent their time making short films.
 He cast himself in many roles including a werewolf and a psychopath.
 Traval studied Media and Literature at La Trobe University, but later he decided he would prefer to study at the National Institute of Dramatic Art (NIDA).

 Personal life

 Traval married Terasa Livingstone in 2014.

-On 17 June 2020, Traval publicly came out as pansexual on his Instagram account.